 - When you are dancing with someone, and they don’t know the step you are trying to do, it’s not polite to try to teach them on the dance floor.
 It’s a social, not a dance lesson!
 Never try to teach or correct your partner on the dance floor.
 Do steps that are comfortable for the level of your partner.

 - Don’t be a show-off or try to do steps that are too big for the space.
-If the floor is crowded, change your steps so they fit comfortably in the space and so you don’t bump into or run over other dances.
+If the floor is crowded, change your steps so they fit comfortably in the space and so you don’t bump into or run over other dancers.

 - Grooming is an important part of dance socials.
 You will be in close contact with others.
 Make sure to wear clean clothes, have clean hands, wear deodorant (but don’t bathe in cologne!), and have fresh breath.
 If you sweat a lot, bring an extra shirt to change into at some point during the social, and bring a clean, small towel to pat the sweat off your face in between dances.
 It’s normal to sweat during vigorous dancing, but it is really unpleasant to drip and spray your sweat on your dance partner.